daffainfo/ctf-writeup/CTFZone 2023 Quals/Under construction/README.md

 > The debug version works on the site.
 We believe there is no way to get the flag now, but you can try!

 ## About the Challenge
-We have been given a source (You can download the source code [here](source.zip)) and also the website.
+We were given a source (You can download the source code [here](source.zip)) and also the website.
 Here is the preview of the website

 ![preview](images/preview.png)